dalmaszekely/thesis/README.md

 Code for my bachelor thesis on #SmartContracts.

-Using Tweepy and Twitter API.
+Using Tweepy, Twitter API and Stanza.